AlessioRepetto/automated_press_review/README.md

 **Automated Press Review** is an end-to-end NLP, graph analysis, and LLM pipeline that transforms the daily flow of Italian online news into a structured and automatically published press review.

-The system reads the public RSS feeds of ten national outlets - AGI, Adnkronos, ANSA, Corriere della Sera, Il Fatto Quotidiano, Il Giornale, Il Sole 24 Ore, Internazionale, Rai, and Repubblica - and processes them as a single daily corpus rather than as a set of isolated articles.
+The system reads the public RSS feeds of ten national news sources - AGI, Adnkronos, ANSA, Corriere della Sera, Il Fatto Quotidiano, Il Giornale, Il Sole 24 Ore, Internazionale, Rai, and Repubblica - and processes them as a single daily corpus rather than as a set of isolated articles.

 The pipeline cleans and deduplicates the collected articles, groups them semantically, extracts relevant concepts, builds a co-occurrence graph, detects the day's thematic communities, and uses a large language model to narrate the result in publication-ready Italian.

-The output is an editorial artifact: a daily wordcloud, a "last 24 hours in brief" recap, a set of highlighted articles, the main thematic communities, and a coverage-and-framing view across outlets.
+The output is an editorial artifact: a daily wordcloud, a "last 24 hours in brief" recap, a set of highlighted articles, the main thematic communities, and a coverage-and-framing view across news sources.
 The whole process runs unattended in the cloud and republishes an updated HTML page - the public product, **La Parola Data** - three times a day.

 The project is not designed as a simple RSS aggregator.
 Its purpose is to analyse the structure of the news cycle: which topics dominate the day, which concepts connect different stories, which articles are representative of broader themes, and how recurring patterns emerge across multiple sources.